 You’ll be able to think about yourself, the environment, and the relationship between the two in new ways which will improve your self-care and self-worth, creating positive change in your life.

 As you deepen your intuition and inner trust, you’ll become more grounded and emotionally stable not only during sessions, but in your personal life off the mat.

 Start Making Healthy Choices Today!

 Start making healthy life choices that nurture your mind, body, and soul.
-Call 954-391-5305, ext.
-8 to learn how therapeutic yoga can improve your emotional well-being.
+Call 954-391-5305 to learn how therapeutic yoga can improve your emotional well-being.

 Dr. Heather Violante is a licensed psychologist and founder of Serenity Lane Psychological Services.
-She is a certified vinyasa yoga instructor and additionally certified in using therapeutic yoga techniques for emotional healing.
-She specializes in helping adults struggling with drug and alcohol addiction, stress, anxiety, depression, and bipolar disorder.
+She is a certified vinyasa yoga instructor at the 500 hour level, a certified Yoga of 12-Step Recovery Leader (Y12SR), and is additionally certified in using therapeutic yoga techniques for emotional healing at the 100 hour level.